Actify

 Morning after the event

-Post photos in the team channel with a simple message: 'Yesterday was great.
-Here's the proof.'
-Then — and this is the step everyone skips — reference the outdoor experience in your next team meeting.
+Post photos in the team channel with a short, warm note.
+Then — the step everyone skips — reference the outdoor experience in your next team meeting.
 'Remember how we solved the navigation problem on Thursday?
 That's the same dynamic happening with this project.'
-This is the transfer.
-Without it, the outdoor event becomes a nice memory with zero workplace impact.
+Without this transfer, the outdoor event is a nice memory with zero workplace impact.

 Post-event follow-up message

-Photos from yesterday's outdoor day are up!
-Highlights: - [Name]'s team won the cooking challenge (still debating the judging criteria) - [Name] discovered a trail none of us knew about - Consensus: we're doing this again next month Thanks to everyone who came out.
+Photos from yesterday are up!
+Highlights: - [Name]'s team won the cooking challenge (judging remains controversial) - [Name] found a trail none of us knew existed - Unofficial consensus: we're doing this again Thanks to everyone who came out.
 Next one: [Date].

 If you're using Actify, the platform auto-generates the event recap and tracks participation across outdoor events over time.